Joe Exotic: Conviction and imprisonment

+In July 2021, a three-judge panel for the 10th Circuit Court of Appeals ruled Exotic should serve a shorter sentence, saying the separate convictions for each man he tried to hire to kill Baskin should have been treated as one by the trial court.
+A new sentencing hearing was held on January 28, 2022, and was attended by a group of Exotic supporters, some wearing animal-print masks.
+Baskin testified at the hearing that she was fearful that Exotic would threaten her if released.
+A federal judge sentenced Exotic to 21 years, a reduction of only one year.

 While incarcerated, Exotic wrote his autobiography, Tiger King: The Official Tell-All Memoir, which was released on November 9, 2021.
 In prison, Exotic has been allowed to use a computer for 30 minutes at a time, so he worked on his book every day.

 After the success of the first season of Tiger King, Exotic began to receive a large amount of fan mail.
 Cardi B attempted to start a GoFundMe to help get Exotic out of prison.
 Exotic also inspired several Internet memes, most of which were based on his quotes in Tiger King.
 He also inspired the ongoing "Free Joe Exotic" campaign, started by fans who believed he was wrongly convicted.
-On March 31, 2020, Donald Trump Jr. posted two Exotic memes to Instagram, the first featuring a face merge of his father and Exotic, and the second featuring Joe Biden's head photoshopped over an image of Exotic with a tiger.
+On March 31, 2020, Donald Trump Jr. posted two Exotic memes to Instagram, the first featuring a face merge of his father Donald Trump with Exotic, and the second featuring Joe Biden's head photoshopped over an image of Exotic with a tiger.

 Exotic was transferred from FMC Fort Worth to Federal Medical Center, Butner in North Carolina in November 2021.
+He was later moved back to FMC Fort Worth and is scheduled for release in 2036.